-6. Re-envision: add images to existing text content.
+6. Re-envision: add images to existing content marketing.

-Most people scan Internet content.
+Most people scan web content.
 They don’t really read it.
 On average, only about one-fourth of text on a web page is read.

 That’s because more than half of people spend less than 15 seconds active on a webpage.

 To pull in readers, add images to text pages, about one per screen depth.
 Images invite scanners to keep moving down the page.
 Include captions with each image, since captions are highly read content.

-7. Re-envision content to make it visual first, text second.
+7. Re-envision content to make it visual or audio first, text second.

-If your website is text-heavy, lighten it up.
-Show before you tell.
+If your content marketing web pages are text-heavy, lighten up.
+Show or say before you tell.

-Visual is the new headline.
+Visuals and audio are the new headlines.
 Take license to turn text into charts, graphs, images, photos, and infographics.

-The most-read elements on a webpage are the headline, image, and caption below the image [link].
+The most-read elements on a webpage are the headline, image, and caption below the image.
 To enhance the meaning of images, include captions that amplify your story — since they’re highly likely to be read.

 8. Re-envision photos as videos.

 You can easily transform still images into videos with a voiceover.
-People who won’t look at text-y web pages may be willing to watch your short video instead.
+People who won’t look at text-y web pages may be willing to watch and listen to your short video instead.

 Why videos?
 The easier your content is to consume, the more likely people will consume it.

-Even on large websites with hundreds of pages, oftentimes 10 to 20 pages generate 90% or more of the traffic.
-Some pages generate very little traffic.
+Even on large websites with hundreds of pages, oftentimes 10 to 20 pages generate 80% or more of the traffic.
+Some pages generate almost none.

 Why keep them?

-Consider removing the bottom 20% to 33% of content from your website.
+Consider removing the bottom 20% to 33% of the content from your website.